The Oxford Symposium is the original conference for people with a broad interest in food. Held at St Catz in Oxford.

 The Oxford Symposium Trust is a UK charity organized to further the weekend Symposium and its proceedings, both publications and recordings.
 Symposium fees cover the costs of the Symposium, but they do not allow us to engage us in all of the activities that we would like, including offering further subsidies to allow student attendance.

 While Symposium fees are designed to cover the costs of the Symposium weekend, we are a not-for-profit organisation and need support to allow us to cover the costs involved – among previous projects – in uploading past proceedings to the web for free downloading.
 We hope to be able to continue to record discussion-forums throughout the weekend (The Julia Child Foundation funded the purchase of our equipment), offer subsidised places to students, student-presenters and expand our reach through awards such as our highly successful Young Chef’s grants.

-1. the published proceedings have been digitized (subject to a three-year holdback) to enable universal access to the papers;
+1. the award-winning published proceedings have been digitized (subject to a three-year holdback) to enable universal, free access to the papers

-2. the Cherwell Studentship has been funded through 2018
+2. the OFS Rising Scholar Award (formerly Cherwell Studentship) has been funded through 2018

-3. the Young Chef’s Award has brought four budding chef-scholars to the Symposium;
+3. the Young Chef Grants have brought four budding chef-scholars to the Symposium

 5. a podcast has been started: Ox Tales which captures some of the stories told at the Symposium